-Before metro Phoenix became the bustling metropolis it is now, the region was home to several American Indian cultures.
-Take a step back in time and learn about the history of the native people who called this land home.
+Before metro Phoenix became the bustling metropolis it is now, the region was (and still is) home to several American Indian cultures.
+Take a step back in time and learn about the history of the indigenous peoples who lived here, such as the Hohokam, and those still here today, such as the Fort McDowell Yavapai Nation, Gila River Indian Community, Salt River Pima-Maricopa Indian Community, and Tohono O'odham Nation.

 Experience American Indian culture through the personal voices of tribal artists at the renowned Heard Museum.
 The museum is known for its quality of collections and the accurate portrayal of native arts and history.
 Through a combination of American Indian storytelling, historical collections, and art from tribal communities around the region, the Heard offers an expansive perspective of native culture.
 The museum also hosts annual events such as the Museum Guild Indian Fair and Market and the World Championship Hoop Dance Contest.